Reduce, Reuse, Recycle.

 Almost everything in your kitchen can be recycled, but the rest of your home is another story.
 Anything electronic can’t go in the recycling bin including televisions, computers, printers, cell phones, chargers, and cords.

 Styrofoam is a no-no as well.
 This means any type of styrofoam packing material or even food containers made from styrofoam.
 Never recycle things like paint cans, construction scraps, and yard waste.
+However, you still need to find a place for these wastes.
+Your best option is to hire a garbage collection company like ewm dumpsters rental to send it where it is needed.
+Which is the landfill.

 Learn More About Recyclable Items In Your Area